Achbi/real_time_facial_recognition_attendance_system/README.md

-# REAL TIME FACIAL RECOGINITION ATTENDACNE SYSTEM
+# REAL TIME FACIAL RECOGINITION ATTENDACNE SYSTEM USING FIREBASE
 FEATURES:
 Facial Detection: Identifies and locates human faces in real-time images or video streams.
 Face Recognition: Matches detected faces with stored faces in a database.